 It goes far beyond classical nutrition by focusing on the fascinating connections between brain, body and behavior.
 Simply put, what we eat is only half of the story of good nutrition.
 Who we are as eaters is the other half.

 With my continued education, I've learned powerful, proven protocols and tools for working with weight issues, body image challenges, overeating, binge eating and a variety of nutrition-related health concerns such as digestion, fatigue, mood and immunity.

 I feel extremely blessed, honored and proud to be a part of an empowering, positive movement that approaches such challenges from a place of loving kindness, compassion, curiosity, nourishment, pleasure and innate body wisdom rather than deprivation, rigid rules, gimmicky diets, punishment, guilt or shame.

-If you're challenged in any of these areas and are yearning for a fresh, holistic and soulful approach, I invite you to sign up for a Discovery Session with me.
+If you're challenged in any of these areas and are yearning for a fresh, holistic and soulful approach, I invite you to sign up for a complimentary consultation call with me.

 A more nourishing, loving, relaxed and peaceful relationship with food, eating and your body awaits you.

 Whenever I fly, I'm known for packing more food than clothes.
 Doing so ensures I'm well nourished and don't have to resort to airport or airplane food, which is mostly outrageously overpriced crap.